Radioactive Waste Management

 - Underground research laboratory at Aspo for HLW repository

-- Osthammar site selected for repository (volunteered location)
+- Osthammar site selected for repository (volunteered location), likely to open in 2028

 - Central interim storage for HLW and used fuel at ZZL Wurenlingen since 2001